nyu-ossd-s19/Seasonal-Theme2k19/README.md

 An Open Source extension for Mozilla Firefox that will **change the theme** of your Firefox browser representing the **season** based on the **time of the year**.

+At the moment, it seems as though this extension is pretty accurate only for the Northern Hemisphere?
+Any contributions are thus welcome.

 ##### Created by Team 5.